-For further advice about cancer insurance plans, you can speak to Macmillan Cancer Support's financial guides team by calling 0808 808 00 00.
+For further advice about cancer insurance plans, you can speak to Macmillan Cancer Support's financial guides team.

-Routine travel insurance policies may exclude any risks associated with your cancer or exclude you because you have cancer.
-However, there are more specialist policies available.
+Routine travel insurance policies may exclude any risks linked with the cancer.
+Or they may exclude you because you have cancer.
+But there are more specialist policies available.
 It's important to check that your insurance policy covers claims related to pre-existing conditions such as cancer.

 Global Health Insurance Card

 On 31 December 2020, the UK left the European Union (EU).
-If you're travelling to a country in the EU you can now apply for a free UK Global Health Insurance Card (GHIC).
-This is available via the NHS and allows you to receive medical cover on the same basis as a citizen of the country that you're visiting.
+If you're travelling to a country in the EU you can apply for a free UK Global Health Insurance Card (GHIC).
+This is available via the NHS.
+A GHIC allows you to get medical cover on the same basis as a citizen of the country that you're visiting.
 With this card you can access healthcare that is medically necessary (it can’t wait until you come back to the UK).
 Whether treatment is necessary is decided by the healthcare provider in the country you're visiting.

-If you still have a valid UK European Health Insurance Card (EHIC) you can continue to use this when travelling to EU countries until the expiry date on the card.
-Once this has expired you’ll need to apply for a new GHIC card.
+If you still have a valid UK European Health Insurance Card (EHIC) you can continue to use this when travelling to EU countries until it expires.
+Once this has expired, you’ll need to apply for a new GHIC card.
 You can apply for this up to six months before your EHIC expires.
-To see if you should apply for a UK issued EHIC find out more on the NHS website.
+Find out if you should apply for a UK issued EHIC on the NHS website.

-These cards don’t cover treatment planned in advance but if you do need continued treatment for an ongoing illness while you're abroad (like regular injections) they do cover this.
+These cards don’t cover treatment planned in advance.
+But if you need continued treatment for an ongoing illness while you're abroad (like regular injections) they do cover this.

 Cancer Research UK has more information about EHIC and GHIC.